mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is a `PersistenceContext` and what is an `EntityManager`.
 What is the relationship between both?

-JPA has two annotations to obtain container‐managed EntityManagerFactory or EntityManager instances within Java EE environments.
+JPA has two annotations to obtain container‐managed `EntityManagerFactory` or `EntityManager` instances within Java EE environments.
+1. The `@PersistenceUnit` annotation expresses a dependency on an `EntityManagerFactory`, and
+2. `@PersistenceContext` expresses a dependency on a containermanaged `EntityManager` instance.

 `@PersistenceUnit` and `@PersistenceContext`
 - They aren’t Spring annotations; they’re provided by the JPA specification.
-- Both annotations can be used at either the field or method level.
+- Both annotations can be used at either the **field** or **method** level.
 - Visibility of those fields and methods doesn’t matter.
 - Spring’s `PersistenceAnnotationBeanPostProcessor` must be configured **explicitly:**
     ```java